 During a very challenging time for the performing arts, we find ourselves fortunate as a small company to be able to program theatre for small socially distanced audiences.
 So, we’re thrilled to be returning with some exciting work this year, which we’ve programmed with current restrictions in mind.

-First up for 2020/21 is a production of LUNGS by Duncan Macmillan, a play we produced back in 2013 and are revisiting this year because of its incredible timeliness and suitability for a small audience.
+First up for 2020/21 was a production of LUNGS by Duncan Macmillan, a play we produced back in 2013 and revisted this year because of its incredible timeliness and suitability for a small audience.
 Lungs tells the story of M and W, a couple struggling with the decision to have a child in a world of global anxiety and uncertainty.
-Our husband and wife team of Aaron Craven and Kate Craven will take the stage together, allowing for unlimited performance possibilities between the two.
-Michael Scholar Jr. returns to the company after many years to direct.
+Our husband and wife team of Aaron Craven and Kate Craven took the stage together and Michael Scholar Jr. returned to the company after many years to direct.
 Lungs ran November 13th-22nd and had a fantastic response from our audiences but was unfortunately forced to close before our run was complete, due to a provincial health order that we feel unfairly targeted theatre companies.
 Check our social media pages for media interviews on the subject with our artistic director Aaron Craven.

 In the new year, we’re very excited to be doing a staged reading of a brand new work, INSTANTANEOUS BLUE, written by our artistic director Aaron Craven.
 The play is based on his personal family experience with dementia and depicts a couple caught in the crisis of the “sandwich generation” – raising a child while parenting parents.

 We are also planning a staged reading of THE ANTIPODES by Pulitzer Prize winning playwright Annie Baker, following our success with her play Body Awareness last season.
 The Antipodes follows the occupants of a writers’ room as they sit around a table theorising, categorising and telling stories.
 Part satire, part sacred rite, The Antipodes asks what value stories have for a world in crisis.